 Over the course of a century, the Bloody Mary has gone from urbane to mainstream to outsized social media extremes.
 In celebration of National Bloody Mary Day, here are some of our Texas favorites to try now!

 This clever Bloody from Culinary Hill is an all-in-one breakfast!
-They forgo the flimsy celery and instead top their homemade Bloody Mary with Deviled eggs and a couple slices of crispy bacon.
+Forgo the flimsy celery and instead top your homemade cocktail with deviled eggs and a couple slices of crispy bacon.
 The perfect post-party cure.

-We hate when our Bloody Mary’s become watered down from melted ice cubes.
+We hate when our Bloody Mary becomes watered down from melted ice cubes.
 Delish has found a cure to make sure you can enjoy this savory drink longer.
-Next time you make a bloody Mary, save some of the leftover mixture and add it to an ice tray to create Bloody Mary ice cubes.
+Next time you whip up a batch, save some of the leftover mixture and add it to an ice-cube tray to create flavored cubes!

 Austin: Hail Mary at Star Bar

 We all know everything’s bigger in Texas, and the Hail Mary at Star Bar in Austin is pure proof.
-Voted one of the top ten Bloody Marys in America, it’s garnished with breakfast, lunch, dinner, and dessert, you’ll get a whole day’s worth of meals in one drink.
+Lauded as one of the top Bloody Marys not just in Texas but in America numerous times over the years, it’s loaded with so many garnishes, it’s like a whole day’s worth of meals in one drink!

 New Braunfels: Texas-Sized Bloody Mary at Krause’s Cafe

-For over 80 years, Krause’s Cafe and Biergarten has celebrated New Braunfels’ German history with its delicious Texan-Bavarian mash-ups, an extensive beer selection and lively biergarten.
-Those German roots go through to their epic Bloody Mary served up in a beer stein with a sausage skewered on the side!
+For over 80 years, Krause’s Cafe and Biergarten has celebrated New Braunfels’ German history with its delicious Texan-Bavarian mash-ups, an extensive beer selection, and lively biergarten.
+Those German roots extend to their epic Bloody Mary, served in a beer stein with a sausage skewered on the side!